-Note: Check immediately after shutdown to prevent incorrect reading.
+Notice: Check immediately after shutdown to prevent incorrect reading.

 - Open engine compartment and locate transmission fluid level dipstick. - Remove dipstick and wipe with a clean rag.
 Quickly re-insert the dipstick fully and immediately remove.
-Check the fluid level is at the full warm mark on the stick.
+Check the fluid level is at the full warm mark on the - Add or remove fluid as necessary to maintain the level at the mark.
+Use only recommended automotive transmission fluid.
+You will find recommended fluid types in your Indmar Owner's Manual.